×

 • Danish is spoken as a national language in: Denmark, Faroe Islands, Germany, Greenland.

 You will also get to know the continents where German and Danish speaking countries lie.
-Based on the number of people that speak these languages, the position of German language is 9 and position of Danish language is not available.
+Based on the number of people that speak these languages, the position of German language is 9 and position of Danish language is 18.
 Find all the information about these languages on German and Danish.

 German and Danish Language History